Muriel MacSwiney: Later life

 MacSwiney returned to Ireland in the summer of 1923; by that point, the Irish Civil War was fizzling to an end in a decisive defeat for the Anti-Treaty IRA.
-MacSwiney publically declared herself an atheist and became supporting, and eventually joining, Jim Larkin's Irish Worker League.
-This did not improve her relations with her conservative sister-in-law Mary, who began to claim that on Terence's deathbed, he had placed his daughter Máire in the joint-custody of both Muriel and Mary, rather than solely to Muriel.
+MacSwiney publicly declared herself an atheist and began supporting, and eventually joining, Jim Larkin's Irish Worker League.
+This did not improve her relations with her conservative sister-in-law Mary, who began to claim that on Terence's deathbed, he had placed his daughter Máire in the joint custody of both Muriel and Mary, rather than solely to Muriel.
 In response, Muriel took Máire and left for Germany.

-For the next several years, in the midst of what appeared to be long term depression, MacSwiney travelled between Germany, Switzerland and France, while Máire attended boarding schools in Germany.
+For the next several years, amid what appeared to be long-term depression, MacSwiney travelled between Germany, Switzerland and France, while Máire attended boarding schools in Germany.
 MacSwiney continued to be sporadically involved in left-wing causes and married a German left-wing activist with the surname Pullman, which led to the birth of a second daughter, Alix, in 1926.
 Pullman was later killed during the Nazi Germany period.

 Estrangement from Máire

 In 1932 Máire MacSwiney attempted to return to Ireland alongside her aunt Mary.
 Because Mary refused to acknowledge the legitimacy of the Irish Free State, she had to be issued a special passport by the newly elected leader of the country, the republican Éamon de Valera.
 In turn, this led Muriel to believe that de Valera had conspired with Mary to kidnap Máire.
 Máire, however, for her part, always refused the idea that she had been kidnapped, instead claiming that she felt her life with her mother on the continent was too chaotic and unstable.
-What followed a bitter custody battle over Máire, in which the court ultimately ruled in favour of Mary.
+What followed was a bitter custody battle over Máire, in which the court ultimately ruled in favour of Mary.
 Muriel blamed the influence of the Catholic Church for the decision, although the Judge did seem to seriously consider Máire wishes and also the apparent uncertainty of Muriel's lifestyle.
 When an adult Máire refused to return to her mother's side in Switzerland in 1934, the relationship between the two was permanently severed and Muriel never spoke to Máire again, despite several attempts by Maire and her husband Ruairi Brugha over the years.